 To prevent crime by increasing visibility and maintaining a caring and cohesive community.

 To assist the police by promoting effective communication and the prompt reporting of activity.

 To increase feelings of safety by promoting a sense of security and community spirit.

 By being proactive, Street Watch has been supporting vulnerable members of the community and vulnerable areas, making sure that people take pride in their communities.

 If you are interested in more detail about the Bedfordshire Street Watch, please click on the index icons at the top of this page or click [ HERE ] to display a Street Watch application form (PDF).

 Volunteers are asked to commit 2 hours every month to patrol, at timings of their choosing.

 In Bedfordshire, the first Street Watch scheme to be set up was in Marston Moretaine in May 2010 where it continues to thrive.
-Since then, eight other schemes have been established in the county, all in Central Bedfordshire, namely Ampthill, Caddington, Clifton, Harlington, Houghton Regis, Shefford, Shillington and Stotfold.
+There are ten other schemes operating in the county, all in Central Bedfordshire: Ampthill, Barton-Le-Clay, Biggleswade, Caddington, Clifton, Dunstable, Harlington, Houghton Regis, Maulden and Shefford.